Remember Triton: America’s Pioneer Nuke Sub

 Triton was the largest submarine ever built when she was launched in 1959 — larger even than Japan’s Sen-Toku submarine aircraft carriers.
-Like each of the first eight American nuclear subs, she was a one-off: Nautilus proved nuclear propulsion, Albacore pioneered the streamlined shape of her namesake, Halibut was the first nuclear missile sub and later, the first nuke special-ops sub.
+Like each of the first eight American nuclear subs, she was a one-off: Nautilus proved nuclear propulsion and Halibut was the first nuclear missile sub and later, the first nuke special-ops sub.
 Triton was designed for a very special mission: fleet radar picket.

 The radar picket role was a response to the new age of carrier-based naval warfare, where fleets without long-distance aircraft detection were doomed.
 Destroyers and other fast surface ships had filled this role in World War II and Korea, but were seen as increasingly vulnerable to air attack.
 Submarines were tried as survivable radar pickets, and several very large diesel subs were built for the role.
 Radar effectiveness depended on electrical power, however, and any fleet sub would now need to keep up with the fast new super-carriers of the Forrestal class.
 Only nuclear power seemed to fit the bill.